H1 Receptor Agonist/ Vasodilator Agent

 - Cochlear disease

-- For acute attacks, treatments include 8-16mg up to TDS
+- For acute attacks: Treatments include 8-16mg up to 3 times daily

 - Preventive measures for recurrent attacks include:

 16mg regularly TID seems most effective in Meniere’s disease

 Not recommended for children under the age of 18 years.

 It’s best to take Vertin with or after food.
 This way it’s less likely to upset your stomach.